-We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the Statement of Receipts, Disbursements, and Changes in Fund Balances - Regulatory Basis of the Wolfe County Fiscal Court for the fiscal year ended June 30, 2017, and the related notes to the financial statement which collectively comprise the Wolfe County Fiscal Court's financial statement and have issued our report thereon dated March 12, 2019.
+We were engaged to audit, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the Statement of Receipts, Disbursements, and Changes in Fund Balances - Regulatory Basis of the Wolfe County Fiscal Court for the fiscal year ended June 30, 2018, and the related notes to the financial statement which collectively comprise the Wolfe County Fiscal Court's financial statement and have issued our report thereon dated April 11, 2019, wherein we disclaimed an opinion on the Statement of Receipts, Disbursements, and Changes in Fund Balances - Regulatory Basis.
+Because we were unable to place reliance on the accuracy, validity and completeness of the Wolfe County Fiscal Court's Statement of Receipts, Disbursements, and Changes in Fund Balances - Regulatory Basis and because audit risk is at an unacceptable level, the scope of our work was not sufficient to enable us to express, and we do not express, an opinion on the Statement of Receipts, Disbursements, and Changes in Fund Balances - Regulatory Basis for the fiscal year ended June 30, 2018.